-The consolidated entity has a formal process to educate new directors about the nature of the business, current issues, the corporate strategy and the expectations of the consolidated entity concerning performance of directors.
-Directors also have the opportunity to visit the consolidated entity facilities and meet with management to gain a better understanding of business operations.
+The Company has a formal process to educate new directors about the nature of the business, current issues, the corporate strategy and the expectations of the Company concerning performance of directors.
+Directors also have the opportunity to visit the Company's facilities and meet with management to gain a better understanding of business operations.
 Directors are given access to continuing education opportunities to update and enhance their skills and knowledge.

-3. Promote Ethical and Responsible Decision Making
+3. Promote Ethical and Responsible Decision Making.